kefren68/351ELEC-Themes/README.md

-## EpicBlancheNoir 351ELEC Theme
+## EpicBlancheNoir AmberELEC Theme

 This is a theme based on original ideas by Chicuelo and brought to life in collaboration with Nick L (c64-dev).
-This theme has been designed for 351ELEC, particulary for the black and white version of RG351P.
+This theme has been designed for AmberELEC, particulary for the black and white version of RG351P.

 ---